Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we show that Algorithm~\ref{alg.palm} globally converges to a critical point of the nonconvex, nonsmooth problem~\eqref{eq.lcstd}.
-Furthermore, the objective value is monotonically decreasing.
-Our analysis builds upon the seminal work in~\cite{bolsabteb14} for the global convergence of the generic PALM algorithm.
-Our contributions are the establishments of Lipschitz conditions and the KL property of~\eqref{eq.lcstd}.
-In particular, the Lipschitz conditions ensure sufficient decrease of the objective value and the KL property is the key step for the convergence to a critical point.
+Furthermore, the objective value is monotonically decreasing throughout the PALM iterations.
+We build upon the seminal work on the convergence of PALM for generic problems~\cite{bolsabteb14}.
+Our contributions are the establishments of the required Lipschitz conditions and the KL property.